How to fly with film

 Can you avoid X-rays altogether?

 Depending on your destination, it may be possible to avoid bringing film through the airport altogether.
 If you’re traveling to a big city, you might be able to buy your film locally.
-If you’re staying at a high-end hotel with a concierge, they may even be able to buy film for you (but beware of hefty prices and fees).
-You may also be able to mail-order film and have it sent directly to your lodgings; check with the property first to see if they can receive packages (and bring a couple of rolls in case your shipment is lost or delayed).
+If you’re staying at a -end hotel with a concierge, they may even be able to buy film for you (but of hefty prices and fees).
+You may also be able to mail-order film and have it sent directly to your lodgings; check with the property first to see if they can receive packages (and bring a couple of rolls in case your shipment is or delayed).
 Likewise, if you use mail-order film processing, consider sending the film off for development from your destination before you leave for home.

 Never put film in a ‘checked’ bag